pharo-open-documentation/pharo-wiki/General/Traits.md

 ## Traits initialization

-Traits do not includes a way to initialize classes using them, it rely more on conventions.
+Traits do not include a way to initialize classes using them, it relies more on conventions.

 One way to manage this might be to implement a method named `initializeTMyTraitName` on each traits needing an initialization and to call all those methods on the class using them.